 Many of us are aware of the difficulty people face in coping with bereavement and the loneliness they can feel.
 Being able to talk to others in a similar situation can help, hence this is why we set up a Bereavement Help Point for the people of Rutland.

-The Bereavement Help Point is an online drop-in service that aims to provide bereaved people with a place where they can access information and support, where they can talk to others and share their emotions with others in a safe online environment with other local people.
+The Bereavement Help Point is a drop-in service that aims to provide bereaved people with a place where they can access information and support, where they can talk to others and share their emotions with others in a safe environment with other local people.
 It does not matter when your bereavement was it could have been very recently or several years ago the Help Point is for all.

 The Help Point has been set up by local residents, Ketton Parish Council, LOROS, Sue Ryder Thorpe Hall and Dove Cottage, with support from Dying Matters in Rutland, the Whitebread Trust and Community Foundation.